sudo-kraken/multiplatform-terraform-module-actions/modules/vsphere-ubuntu/README.md

 ## Usage

-### Init vSphere Ubuntu 22.04 CD Workflow
+### vSphere Ubuntu 22.04 CD Workflow

 To use this module, follow these steps:

-1. Trigger the `Init vSphere Ubuntu 22.04 CD` workflow manually from the "Actions" tab in your GitHub repository.
+1. Trigger the `vSphere Ubuntu 22.04 CD` workflow manually from the "Actions" tab in your GitHub repository.

 2. Provide the required inputs when prompted: